 The agreement in principle among the parties to the CHRT includes an assessment of need in First Nations.
 This is an opportunity to share your vision and shape a new approach for supporting activities in First Nations.

 IFSD depends on the experiences, perspectives, and information from research collaborators to connect this work to realities in First Nations.
-We are asking for your collaboration in one of two ways:
+We are asking for your collaboration in two ways:

 Collaborators and session participants will help to inform the cost estimation exercise to better understand and quantify the needs of First Nations not served by a FNCFS agency in child and family services.